 Ecole MLF/TOTAL Francaise is for TOTAL employees only, with classes taught in French. www.site.ecole-de-balikpapan.org

-International Learning Centre provides enrollment into American distance education programs and individual tutoring for secondary students (Grade 7-12).
-Contact Dr. Garland at www.ptgarland.com
+International Learning Centre provides enrollment into American and Australian distance education and homeschool programs and individual tutoring for secondary students (Grade 7-12).
+Contact Dr. Garland at www.balikpapanlearning.com

 Raffles in an international school educating children ages 2-15; website www.raffles.sekolah.ws